The best The Ordinary products for closed comedones.

 - Patch test this product

-- This product will be applied either directly after cleansing or after water-based products and before heavy creams if using.
+- Use this in the evening.
+Apply after water-based products and before heavy creams if using.

 Tretinoin & Isotretinoin are the two most effective retinoids prescribed for the treatment of closed comedones.
 Usually, the treatment begins with topical retinoids.
 Retinoids are Vitamin A derivatives that improve skin cell turnover.

 The Ordinary Salicylic Acid 2% Masque

 How to use The Ordinary Salicylic Acid Masque